dqveha/linkedin-files/README.md

 ## _Dave Lindqvist, PharmD_

-> Projects above were done throughout the year and specific to particular rotations.
+> Projects above (and located inside this repo) were done throughout the year and specific to particular rotations.
 Feel free to ask about them with me if intrigued!

 ## Academia Health Humanities (Feb 2020 - Mar 2020)